Briony Penn: Environmental work

 Penn co-founded The Land Conservancy of British Columbia in 1997 and serves on the board.
 In January 2001, Penn received international attention for her nearly-nude horseback ride as Lady Godiva to protest against logging on Saltspring Island.

 Political career

 After supporting the Green Party for more than a decade, Penn announced in March 2007 her intention to run as a Liberal candidate for Saanich—Gulf Islands in the 2008 federal election.
 She was defeated in a close race (43 to 39 percent) by the incumbent Conservative Gary Lunn, who was the Minister of Natural Resources.
 Conservative Senator Mike Duffy admitted "Lunn only won his riding in 2008 thanks to Conservative campaign guru Doug Finley’s black-ops magic" which involved the Conservative party's database using robocalls to direct NDP voters to vote for their candidate who remained on the ballot but was not running a campaign.
 She has stated she has retired from politics.

 Electoral record

 Biography

-Penn currently lives on Salt Spring Island, in a large heritage home brought from Victoria.
-She has raised two sons, Ronan and Callum, with her husband Donald.
+Penn currently lives on Salt Spring Island, BC, where she designed her dream home using materials sourced within 100 miles.
+She has raised two sons, Ronan and Callum, with her ex husband Donald Gunn.